NHR3-UCLA/FDHI_FDM_Excel_Workbook/README.md

 ## Pseudo-Probabilistic Analysis
 > [!IMPORTANT]
-> This Workbook provides a **simplified** probabilistic fault displacement hazard analysis (PFDHA) implementation to *demonstrate the key concept* of the PFDHA framework.
+> This Workbook provides a **simplified** probabilistic fault displacement hazard analysis (PFDHA) implementation to *demonstrate the key concepts* of the PFDHA framework.

 The following simplifications are used herein to minimize the complexity of this Workbook and are a significant departure from the commonly accepted PFDHA state-of-practice: